noptrix/httpgrep/README.md

                       hosts or file containing URLs, e.g.: foobar.net, 192.168.0.1-192.168.0.254,
                       192.168.0.0/24, /tmp/hosts.txt
+                      NOTE: hosts can also contain ':<port>' on cmdline or in file.
   -p <port>         - port to connect to (default: 80 if hosts were given) -t                - use TLS/SSL to connect to service -u <URI>          - URI to search given strings in, e.g.: /foobar/, /foo.html